Laz4rz/GPT-2/README.md

   ```
   A100 whitepaper it should 8x, but in Andrej's case it only 3x, in mine... yeah you can see
 - `torch.cuda.max_memory_allocated` looks hella usefull for when you cant pinpoint the vram usage with nvidia-smi/nvtop, and you have this tingling feeling that you should look at max allocated memory cause it feels too much, this gives max allocated memory since the start of the program
+- both `torch.compile` and `torch.autocast` are unusable for device "mps" and M series macbooks (or at least i couldnt make them run without significant effort), additionaly `autocast` works really bad with device "cpu", almost freezing the program, `compile` runs, but performance is slightly worse compared to non-compiled one (650 tok/s vs 750)

 ## My whims
 - train with rope